Na2SO4 and K2SO4 solutions are neutral and colourless.

 Following experiments are conducted to test occurrence of sulfate ion.

+Add aqueous strontium chloride (SrCl2) solution to the sulfate ion solution and observe the changes.
 Strontium chloride ( SrCl2 ) gives white precipitate ( SrSO4 ) with sulfate ion solutions.
 SrSO4 is insoluble in acids.

-AgNO3 does not form a precipitate with dilute sulfate solutions.
+AgNO3 does not form a precipitate with aqueous dilute sulfate solutions.
 Silver sulfate (Ag2SO4) is fairly soluble in water.
 However concentrated Ag2SO4 solution may be deposited as a precipitate.

-When sodium sulfate is added to the lead acetate aqueous solution, lead sulfate (PbSO4), white precipitate is given.
+When sodium sulfate is added to the aqueous lead acetate solution, lead sulfate (PbSO4), white precipitate is given.
 PbSO4 is soluble in caustic alkalis and in ammonium acetate solutions.
 But PbSO4 is not soluble in dilute acids.

 In here, we are going to study solubility and colours of 3d metal sulfate compounds.